phpearth/docs/security/configuration.md

 since PHP understands it by default, however you can use different caching strategies when parsing configuration files to PHP understandable formats (PHP files with arrays or classes).

+The performance of configurations depends on the implementation not on the format utilized in general.
+It does not matter if you use XML, YML, NEON or plain PHP when the application utilizes a cache for configuration where the distribution responsibility products are cached.
+You should always consider a caching mechanism when implementing configurations into your application.

+There are 2 well known caching approaches:

+#### Active Caching

+Active caching observes always configuration files each time your application is bootstrapped.
+Once a configuration file has changed, the configuration cache invalidates and a rebuild process for the cache will be executed.

+Active caching raised performance peeks to your application whenever the configuration cache invalidates a segment (domain) of your configuration.
+Active caching is the caching mechanism to choose when performance peaks do not deal damage to the overall application performance (small applications with less traffic).

+#### Passive Caching

+Passive caching relays on maintainer actions to enforce the cache building for the application after changes are made to the configuration files.

+Passive caching ensures that no performance peeks hit your application.
+The built configuration cache is always committed to the server by the maintainer of the application.
+Passive caching is the caching mechanism to choose when aiming for a very balanced application performance (applications with high traffic).

 ## Environments